 After being authorized, RAM users can access the relevant resources through the console or APIs.
 RAM users can also switch identities after logging on to the console, or call the AssumeRole API to obtain the role token (STS) to act as a relevant role and operate related resources as the role.

-Access resources on the console
+RAM users operate resources in the console

 For more information about roles, see Role.

-Access resources from calling APIs
+Applications operate resources by calling APIs

-Access resources by using a client tool
+RAM users operate resources by using a client tool

-The operation procedure is as follows:
+The procedure is as follows:

 - Open ossbrowser and set the account and password to the RAM user's AccessKeyId and AccessKeySecret, respectively.

 - Click Authorized Bucket and click Add to add an authorized bucket.
 Then, you can operate the bucket.